Kyriba’s Currency Impact Report Reveals $9.5 Billion in Total Quarterly FX Headwinds for North American and European Multinational Corporations

 About Kyriba Corp.:

 Kyriba empowers CFOs, Treasurers, and their IT counterparts to transform how they optimize financial technology solutions, de-risk ERP cloud migration, and activate liquidity as a dynamic, real-time vehicle for growth and value creation.
 With 2,000 clients worldwide, including 25% of Fortune 500 and Eurostoxx 50 companies, Kyriba’s pioneering Connectivity as a Service platform integrates internal applications for treasury, risk, payments and working capital with vital external sources such as banks, ERPs, trading platforms, and market data providers.
 Kyriba is a secure, scalable SaaS platform that leverages artificial intelligence, automates payments workflows, and enables thousands of multinational corporations and banks to maximize growth opportunities, protect against loss from fraud and financial risk, and reduce operational costs.
-Kyriba is headquartered in San Diego, with offices in Dubai, Frankfurt, London, Minsk, Paris, Shanghai, Singapore, Tokyo, Warsaw and other major locations.
+Kyriba is headquartered in San Diego, with global offices in the Americas, Europe, Asia Pacific, and other major locations.
 For more information, visit www.kyriba.com.

 Daniel Shaffer, [email protected] +1 858-263-2218